 Paying for a rental property using a mortgage and a down payment also comes with an opportunity cost of doing business.
 Even if you make a $10,000 or $20,000 down payment on the same $100,000 home used in the above example, there is a cost associated with tying up that amount of money for an indefinite period of time.

-Many people would also even consider renting their home for a small loss every month in the hopes of a housing turn around instead facing large losses in a single swoop.
-For example, you could be expected to pay approximately $6,000 or more in closing costs, fees, and other expenses on that same $100,000 home in our example if you tried to sell it.
+Many people would also even consider renting their home for a small loss every month in the hopes of a housing turn around instead of facing large losses in a single swoop.
+For example, you could expect to pay approximately $6,000 or more in closing costs, fees, and other expenses on that same $100,000 home in our example if you tried to sell it.

 But, if you rented it out at a $100 per month loss, it would take you the equivalent of five years to reach $6,000 in cumulative losses.
 In that amount of time, a lot might happen like a rebound in home prices, a rise in rents in your area, or a host of other events that could help get you back into the black.

 A property manager will help you find a tenant, screen them, collect rent, and even kick your tenants out if need be.
-It is a great deal for the cost.
+Hiring a property manager is a great deal for the cost.
 I highly recommend using a property manager if you think that you cannot handle it alone or simply do not want to.

 Don’t Forget Taxes On Your Rental Property

 You will have property taxes and income tax that you will most likely have to pay on your real estate.
 There are also many tax benefits that you will be able to take advantage of because you are a homeowner.

 The mortgage interest tax deduction is a large benefit to homeowners.
 This is if you still have a mortgage that you are paying on your property.